 Online degree programs in this field of study typically mirror on-campus programs in course content and requirements.
+Coursework can be completed entirely online, but on-campus requirements involve supervised work at approved facilities.
 In addition to food and nutrition studies, dieticians' education and training tends to focus on scientific topics such as physiology, behavioral sciences and biochemistry.

 Associate's Degree Program Curriculum

 To prepare future dietetic technicians, online associate's degree programs in dietetics commonly focus on food safety foundations, biology, nutrition and wellness.
 Students take general education courses in addition to studying the following:

 - Menu development